clientexec/utils/README.md

 ### lang_migrate_js.php

-This is similar to the previous one, but for javascript lang files:
+This is similar to the previous one, but for javascript lang files.
+Copy the file `javascript.pot` and then rename the copy depending on your locale (in our example `javascript-se.po`), and run this:
 ```
 php lang_migrate_js.php swedish.js javascript-se.po
 ```